What Is AI Companion Dependency?

 🧠 The Perfect Listener Effect

 AI never interrupts, never makes it about itself, never says "you told me this already," and never checks its phone while you're talking.
 This creates a conversational experience that feels more attentive than most human interactions — because it is, at least on the surface.
-Your brain registers this as deep connection, even though the AI has no inner experience of listening.
+Your brain registers this as deep connection, even though the AI has no inner experience of listening — and if you're trusting its information without question, the illusion of competence compounds the illusion of care.

 🛡️ Zero Rejection Risk